Business Tips, Technician Tips

 This rugged tablet stands out when it comes to presentation.
 It features an LED-backlit screen and anti-reflective and anti-glare coatings for top-notch display.

-The FZ-G1 also includes a stylus pen for even greater presentation capabilities.
+The FZ-G1 also includes a stylus pen for even greater functionality and presentation capabilities.

 Samsung Galaxy Tab Active PRO